novalagung/learndevops/en/terraform-aws-load-balancer-auto-scaling.md

 #### 1.2.
 Individual AWS IAM user

-[Create new individual IAM user](aws-create-individual-iam-user.md) with programatic access key enabled and an access to the EC2 management.
+[Create a new individual IAM user](aws-create-individual-iam-user.md) with programmatic access key enabled and access to the EC2 management.
 We will then get `access_key` and `secret_key`.

 #### 1.3. `ssh-keygen` and `ssh` commands